-(Valuation)
+(Benefit Computation)

-358.505 Determination of specially assessed value, maximum assessed value and assessed value of historic property; appeals; rules.
-(1)(a) The county assessor shall, for the 15 consecutive tax years elected under ORS 358.480 to 358.545, list on the assessment and tax roll a specially assessed value for property classified as historic property that equals the assessed value of the property at the time application for classification was made.
+358.505 Determination of specially assessed value, maximum assessed value and assessed value of historic property; appeals.
+(1)(a) Except as provided in paragraphs (b) and (c) of this subsection, for property certified for special assessment as historic property under ORS 358.490, the county assessor shall for 10 consecutive tax years list on the assessment and tax roll a specially assessed value that equals the assessed value of the property at the time application was made under ORS 358.487.

-- (b) Notwithstanding paragraph (a) of this subsection, if the property that is the subject of the application was exempt or specially assessed at the time the application for classification was made, the county assessor shall, for the 15 consecutive tax years elected under ORS 358.480 to 358.545, list on the assessment and tax roll a specially assessed value for the property that equals the product of the real market value of the property for the tax year in which the application was made multiplied by the ratio of the average maximum assessed value over the average real market value for that tax year of property in the same area and property class. - (c) If a reapplication for classification and special assessment filed pursuant to ORS 358.540 (3) is approved under ORS 358.490, the county assessor shall, for 15 consecutive tax years after the date of the filing of the reapplication, list on the assessment and tax roll a specially assessed value for the property that was the subject of the reapplication that equals the product of the real market value of the property for the assessment year in which the reapplication is made multiplied by the ratio of the average maximum assessed value over the average real market value for the assessment year of property in the same area and property class.
+(b) If the property certified for special assessment as historic property was exempt or specially assessed at the time the application was made, the county assessor shall for 10 consecutive tax years list on the assessment and tax roll a specially assessed value that equals the product of the real market value of the property for the tax year in which the application was made multiplied by the ratio of the average maximum assessed value over the average real market value for that tax year of property in the same area and property class.

+(c) If the property certified for special assessment as historic property is a condominium unit being assessed upon initial sale by the developer, the county assessor shall for the tax years of the remaining term of historic property special assessment list on the assessment and tax roll a specially assessed value that equals the product of the real market value of the property for the tax year in which the initial sale took place multiplied by the ratio of the average maximum assessed value over the average real market value for that tax year of property in the same area and property class.